thinkshout/thinkshout/blog/_posts/2015-11-20-up-and-theming-with-drupal-8.md

 The documentation for this seemingly simple task is obfuscated and evolving right now, but we were able to get it working correctly using the following steps:

-Step 1: Turn on [twig debug mode](https://www.drupal.org/node/1906392).
+**Step 1**: Turn on [twig debug mode](https://www.drupal.org/node/1906392).
 We also found it helpful at this point to make a copy of `web/sites/example.settings.local.php` in `web/sites/default/` and uncomment the following in `settings.php`:

 ```php
 if (file_exists(__DIR__ . '/settings.local.php')) {